RobertTheSable/fe3-menu-font-editor/doc/Readme.txt

 5. Detailed usage.
     There are 3 sections of the program window to cover:

     1. Tileset Display - the big section on the left.
-This displayes the fully tileset.
+This displays the full tileset.
 Clicking on a tile here will bring it into the active tile editor.

     2. Active tile editor - Here you can edit the data of the